China & Tibet History

 By the 1990s, things began to change in China and economic development became central to the government.
 Scientific advancement has become increasingly important to the country.
 China now holds a powerful international role and while the government and the people continue to move forward, there are still many aspects that are very tightly controlled.
 Despite this, China has remained popular with tourists and is the third most visited country in the world.

 Although somewhat controversial, the People’s Republic of China also governs Tibet.
-It has proven difficult to find archaeological findings in Tibet due to its high altitudes, however Megalithic monuments dot the Tibetan Plateau and prehistoric Iron Age forts and burial grounds have been uncovered.
-Written history of Tibet did not begin until the 8th century AD with the introduction of Buddhism to the area.
+It has proven difficult to find archaeological findings in Tibet due to its high altitudes, however, Megalithic monuments dot the Tibetan Plateau and prehistoric Iron Age forts and burial grounds have been uncovered.
+The written history of Tibet did not begin until the 8th century AD with the introduction of Buddhism to the area.
 As Buddhism began to grow, so too did the stature and importance of the men who were in charge of monasteries.
 In the 14th century, an abbott declared that his reincarnated self was to be found and made abbott after him.
 When this abbott died in 1338, a child born in 1340 was believed to be the abbot’s reincarnation.
 This tradition became central to the ruling of Tibet and those believed to be the reincarnations were retrospectively given the title of Dalai Lamas.

 Tibet developed in relative isolation and by 1850 had closed its doors and borders to foreigners.
 Under Chairman Mao, the Chinese Communist Party lost little time in asserting Chinese authority over Tibet.
 In 1951 the Seventeen Point Agreement was created formalising China’s sovereignty over Tibet.
 Many people were not happy with this arrangement and after an uprising in Lhasa in 1959, the Dalai Lama was forced to flee to India.
 The government of India accepted Tibetan refugees and land was designated in the mountainous region of Dharamsala where the Dalai Lama and the Tibetan government has remained in exile to today.
 Under Mao, various temples were destroyed and many people were convicted as political prisoners.
 In 1965, the Tibet Autonomous Region was created and while a genuine Tibetan was meant to be the head of government, this has never happened.
 Some foreign governments have criticised the People’s Republic of China’s ruling of Tibet, but most recognise it.